javizee/world_cup/README.md

 ## Key Findings

 Brazil has been the most successful World Cup nation with **5 titles**, followed by Germany and Italy with **4 each**.
 Hosting also appears to provide a significant advantage: host nations won **68.75%** of their matches compared with **39.03%** for non-host teams.
 Even after accounting for historical team strength, hosts had about **3.1 times the odds of winning**.
-Scoring increased after the low-scoring 1990 World Cup, but goals per match have remained relatively stable in the modern era.

 ## Host Advantage